Akuli/jou/doc/keywords.md

 ## `def`

-The `def` keyword defines a function.
+The `def` keyword defines a function, or if placed inside a class, it [defines a method](classes.md#methods).
 For example:

 ```python
 import "stdlib/io.jou"